-► TEAR SHEET: QUESTIONS TO ASK YOUR DOCTOR AFTER INITIAL DIAGNOSIS medical team ble to them.
-It's important to understand the basics of prostate cancer and identify with your what treatment options are right for you.
-Here are a few questions to help guide conversations tment providers: What is my PS/ this mean for n A level?
-If multiple values over time have been collected, how fast has it risen, and what does ne?
-What is my pro ostate cancer grade?
+► TEAR SHEET: QUESTIONS TO ASK YOUR DOCTOR AFTER INITIAL DIAGNOSIS l team what treatment options are right for you.
+Here are a few questions to help guide conversations ur treatment providers: my PSA level?
+If multiple values over time have been collected, how fast has it risen, and what does in for me?
+What is my prostate cancer grade?
 What does this mean in terms of our approach to my treatment?
 Has my cancer spread beyond the prostate?
 Can it be cured?
-Are there additi my cancer? ional tests I can do to gain the most precise understanding of the stage and aggressiveness of Can I avoid tred atment at this time and be monitored under something called Active Surveillance?
+Are there e additional tests I can do to gain the most precise understanding of the stage and aggressiveness of er?
+Can I av oid treatment at this time and be monitored under something called Active Surveillance?
 How does it work?
-What treatmer nt options exist for this stage of cancer?
-Which treatment do you think is better for me? and are the risk cts can I expect from the treatments available to me?
-Should I worry about impotence, or rectal problem as different with different treatments?
-If I speak to other specialists for second opinions before making a on my plan of action, how do we coordinate it?
-What is the effe I undergo any t ect of the treatments on my fertility?
-Should I consider sperm-banking or other measures before reatments?
-Is my cancer lik rely to come back based on what you know today?
-How can I impi rove the success of my therapy?
+What tre eatment options exist for this stage of cancer?
+Which treatment do you think is better for me? and are de effects can I expect from the treatments available to me?
+Should I worry about impotence, or rectal proble the risks different with different treatments?
+If I speak to other specialists for second opinions before making o cision on my plan of action, how do we coordinate it? the effect of the treatments on my fertility?
+Should I consider sperm-banking or other measures before o any treatments? ls my ca ncer likely to come back based on what you know today?
+How cai I improve the success of my therapy?
 Are there dietary changes I need to make?
 What about exercise?
 Should I join a clinical trial?